JRCSTU/CO2MPAS-TA/doc/faq.rst

 Is it possible to simulate other cycles than NEDC or WLTP?
 How about real on-road tests?
 ----------------------------------------------------------------------------------------
 Yes, |CO2MPAS| can simulate other cycles, as well as on-road tests.
-The user can simulate with several extra parameters beyond the official laboratory-measured ones.
+The user can simulate using several extra parameters beyond the official laboratory-measured ones.
 The user can input the velocity profile followed, road grade, extra auxiliaries losses, extra passengers, different road loads, temperatures,